samlown/json-bl/README.md

 In the world of XML, canonicalisation is used to create a consistent copy of the original source document.
 It provides definition for dealing with code fragments and namespaces that result in a highly complicated process.
 This gets even worse when trying to canonicalise in memory as the standard requires that all white space and comments be protected.

-In JBL, rather than trying to canonicalise a JSON object, a nested key-value serialization approach is taken.
+In JSON-BL, rather than trying to canonicalise a JSON object, a nested key-value serialization approach is taken.
 Essentially, a recursive process goes through each object, ordering the keys and flattening the key-value pairs to form a long concatenated string.
-Take the following JSON sample of a JBL contact:
+Take the following JSON sample of a JSON-BL contact:

     {
       "full_name": "Mr. Fred Flinstone",